NYC DOT Library

 Access to Opportunity: A Transportation and Housing Study in the Eastern Rockaways

-This multi-year study, completed by DOT in collaboration with The Department of Housing Preservation and Development (HPD), addresses the improvement of multimodal transportation access in the Eastern Rockaways; the area between the Cross Bay-Veterans Memorial Bridge and the Nassau County line in the Rockaway Peninsula in Queens.
-The study and final report give particular emphasis to improving residents’ access to goods, activities, services, and destinations, by studying roadway, transit, walking and cycling improvements and accessible land use recommendations.
-Download the final report (pdf)
+This multi-year study, completed by NYC DOT in collaboration with The Department of Housing Preservation and Development (HPD), addresses the improvement of multimodal transportation access in the Eastern Rockaways; the area between the Cross Bay-Veterans Memorial Bridge and the Nassau County line in the Rockaway Peninsula in Queens.
+The study and final report give particular emphasis to improving residents' access to goods, activities, services, and destinations, by studying roadway, transit, walking and cycling improvements and accessible land use recommendations.
+Access to Opportunity: A Transportation and Housing Study in the Eastern Rockaways - Final Report (pdf) (2019)

 Bicyclists Use of Leading Pedestrian Intervals: Pilot Program Results